cvs-health/testaro/README.md

 ## Notice: tool change

-As of this version 18.0.0, the 10 tools integrated by Testaro have been changed to 9 tools.
+As of version 18.0.0, the 10 tools integrated by Testaro have been changed to 9 tools.
 One tool, Tenon, was withdrawn by its owner on 2023-08-06, so it was removed from Testaro.
+New rules were added to the Testaro tool to cover some issues that Tenon was uniquely or especially effective at discovering.

 ## Introduction